 The School sponsors several international programs that are organized and led by its own faculty and also provides advising and mentoring for students considering other programs hosted by Georgia Tech or offered by other institutions.

-The GT Architecture programs fall into several categories: three of them are primarily undergraduate programs and one is primary a graduate program; three of them are summer programs and one operates during the academic year.
+The Georgia Tech Architecture programs fall into several categories: three of them are primarily undergraduate programs and one is primary a graduate program; three of them are summer programs and one operates during the academic year.
 All offer twelve credit hours of study or more, thus comprising full-time enrollment for the same tuition one would pay in Atlanta.
 Travel, lodging, and food expenses are additional.

 The Design Develop Build Program, offered to date in South Africa and Ghana, centers on understanding a place and its people for the humanitarian purpose of providing low-cost, efficient architecture that serves unmet community needs.
 Students experience the realization of architecture from pre-design and conceptualization studios through construction on site, engaging materials, production schedules, financing, and cost control as part of the process.